 - Obtain a qualified appraisal complying with IRS regulations to establish the value of the gift for federal income tax purposes - If required by NCCF, donor to execute a written agreement that provides for indemnify NCCF against all liabilities incurred by donor on the real estate up to the date of the gift. - Other due diligence is required.
 Contact NCCF for more information.

 Let's get started.

+Contact the NCCF development team today.

-Contact the Development Officer in your region today, and we'll answer your questions and help you with next steps.
+We'll answer your questions and help you with next steps.